supabase-community/supabase-mcp/README.md

 ### 2. Configure your MCP client

 The Supabase MCP server is hosted at `https://mcp.supabase.com/mcp` and supports the Streamable HTTP transport with OAuth authentication.
+If you're running Supabase locally with [Supabase CLI](https://supabase.com/docs/guides/local-development/cli/getting-started), you can access the MCP server at `http://localhost:54321/mcp` with a subset of tools.

 The easiest way to connect your MCP client (such as Cursor) to your project is clicking [Connect](https://supabase.com/dashboard/project/_?showConnect=true&tab=mcp) in the Supabase dashboard and navigating to the MCP tab.
 There you can choose options such as [feature groups](#feature-groups), and generate one-click installers or config entries for popular clients.